Pompeo, who will address GOP convention, warned diplomats not to 'improperly' take part in politics - Local News 8

 “I hope you will join me in carefully adhering to these restrictions designed to support our nonpartisan foreign policy,” he said in the email, which was first reported by Politico.

-Pompeo tweeted Sunday from his personal account that he was “looking forward to sharing with you how my family is more SAFE and more SECURE because of President Trump.”
+Pompeo’s decision to address the GOP convention, particularly from Jerusalem, rankled former and current State Department officials and foreign policy experts.

-He appeared to pre-tape his speech, which is slated to air Tuesday at the convention, on Monday from the rooftop of a hotel in Jerusalem.
-Pompeo is in the city on a swing through the Middle East and North Africa.
+A spokesperson for Hillary Clinton noted that she did not address the 2012 Democratic National Convention while she was serving as secretary of state, despite harboring future political ambitions.

-Pompeo’s decision to address the GOP convention was panned by former State Department officials on social media.
+“She didn’t play a role because that’s not what SecStates do.
+When you’re serving in government, your job is to serve the American people, not your party’s delegates,” Nick Merrill told CNN.
+“Like Pompeo she was thinking of running for President, but her job as the country’s chief diplomat, and her task of protecting our national security, came first, always.”

 “It is unprecedented in modern times for a Secretary of State to address a political convention,” former Undersecretary of State for Political Affairs Nicholas Burns tweeted Monday.
 “This is not wise at a time when our chief diplomat should be focussed (sic) on restoring America’s lost global credibility.”